arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 * Minimum polling time: 1 ms
 * Address type: Modbus

 The settings for these properties should mirror those for the Modbus TCP Server Portenta Machine Control.
 The IP address is the most vital configuration to take into account.
-Ensure that this address matches the one given to the server Portenta Machine Control or any other compatible devices if you add more nodes.
+If you add more nodes, ensure that this address matches the one given to the server Portenta Machine Control or any other compatible devices.
 The final configuration should resemble the image provided:

 ![Arduino PLC IDE - Portenta Machine Control Client Node](assets/pmc_plcide_client_nodeConfig.png)

 When defining the Modbus node for the Client Portenta Machine Control, it is essential to specify the Modbus function to extract the counter (`cnt`) data from the server Portenta Machine Control.
-By right-clicking on `PMC_TCP_1` or any other name you have chosen, we will see the 'Add' option.
+We will see the' Add' option by right-clicking on `PMC_TCP_1` or any other name you have chosen.
 Clicking on it will display a device catalog window showcasing a selection of Modbus functions:

 ![Arduino PLC IDE - Modbus Functions](assets/pmc_plcide_modbus_functions.png)